magento/merchdocs/src/catalog/product-price-special.md

 1. Click <span class="btn">Scheduled Update</span>.

-1. In the **Update Name** field, enter a name for the special price promotion.
+1. For **Update Name**, enter a name for the special price promotion.

 1. Enter a brief **Description**.